 Double Hearts Necklace!
 For a limited time, get a FREE Double Hearts Necklace, with your $43 Gift That Gives More Donation!
 While supplies last.

 We'd like to introduce you to the newest member of the GreaterGood community.
-2-day-old Aye Chan Aung is the first born to his parents and was safely delivered at the Mae Tao Clinic in Mae Sot, Thailand.
+Just three days ago Kyaw Eh Paw was safely delivered into the arms of his mother Mu Eh Lar with the support and care of the Mae Tao Clinic staff.

 Aye Chan Aung's mom did not receive any prenatal care during her pregnancy for fear of being arrested by police due to her status as an internationally displaced person from Myanmar.
 Her mother encouraged her to travel to MTC for the actual delivery of the child.
 She spent approximately one months salary for transportation expenses to travel to MTC.
 We are happy to report that just a few days ago she was able to safely deliver Aye Chan Aung!
 After the delivery the birth mom became feverish and she was able to stay at the clinic and receive care until she recovers.
 During this time Aye Chan Aung also received her first doses of immunization and was provided a birth certificate.